 APAGS Committee on Sexual Orientation and Gender Diversity

 The APAGS Committee on Sexual Orientation and Gender Diversity (CSOGD) facilitates communication among gay, lesbian, bisexual and transgender graduate students in psychology by providing forums to discuss common issues.
 CSOGD also helps to educate psychologists, faculty and students of the concerns and needs of LGBT students.
 Members of CSOGD help identify issues of importance for LGBT students and assist with the development of APAGS resources, programs, and initiatives to promote the interests and needs of LGBT students.

 APAGS Committee for the Advancement of Racial and Ethnic Diversity

-CARED represents and advocates for the perspectives and concerns of ethnic minority graduate students within the discipline of psychology.
+The APAGS Committee for the Advancement of Racial and Ethnic Diversity (CARED) represents and advocates for the perspectives and concerns of ethnic minority graduate students within the discipline of psychology.
 APAGS-CARED members (referred to as regional diversity coordinators) are asked to monitor and oversee cultural diversity initiatives and activities in assigned geographic regions.
 APAGS-CARED member's assist with the development of special programs, resources and initiatives to promote the interests and needs of ethnic minority students, as well as training in competencies related to research and practice with ethnic minority individuals.

 APAGS Science Committee